 The carotid sinus baroreceptors are less sensitive to the pressure range of 0-60 mmHg.
 However, they are highly stimulated at pressures of 60mmHg and above.
 The aortic baroreceptors are sensitive to pressures above 30mmHg.

 Once stimulated, the baroreceptors send signals through the hering’s nerve to the glossopharyngeal nerve, which finally reaches the sensory area of the vasomotor area of the brain.
 The response is the inhibition of the vasoconstrictor area and the excitation of the vagal nerve.
 This leads to the vasodilation of the arterioles and veins, decreased heart rate and the force of cardiac contractility.

 When the arterial blood pressure goes back to the normal limits, the baroreceptors stop sending signals and the reflex response is stopped by the negative feedback mechanism.

 The baroreceptors respond very rapidly to the changing arterial pressure.
 The rate of impulse transmission is greater when the pressure is increasing such as the systole and decreases when the pressure is dropping as in the diastolic phase.

 The baroreceptor system becomes non-functional under long-term pressure changes.
 This is because the baroreceptors stop the transmission of impulses despite an increase in the arterial blood pressure.
-In only 1-2 days, they reset themselves to the current pressure.
+Within only 1-2 days, they reset themselves to the current pressure.